Email information is followed by @css.edu unless otherwise noted.

 Dr. Rao Nemani is an Adjunct Instructor of Computer Information Systems at the School of Business and Technology.
 His academic interests include Enterprise Information Management, Organizational Transformation, Knowledge Management, IT Strategy and Governance, Project Management, Data Warehousing and Business Intelligence and Health Care and Business Analytics / Informatics.
 Dr. Nemani teaches courses include Database Modeling, Transforming the Organization, and Managing Technical Teams.
 In his spare time, Dr. Nemani likes traveling and exploring new places, going for a long drive in car, volunteering and gardening.

-Brandon Olson is an Associate Professor in the School of Business and Technology.
+Brandon Olson is an Associate Professor of CIS and Project Management and Chair of the Computer Information Systems department.
 His academic interests include project management, knowledge management, database modeling, software engineering, systems thinking, and online education.
 Dr. Olson teaches courses that include Database Modeling, Optimizing Intellectual Captial, Project Management, Research and Writing, Final Applied Project, and Final Applied Project Seminar.
 In his spare time, he likes spending time with his family, running, hiking, sailing, Nordic skiing, fishing, reading history and exploring technology gadgets.
 You can also follow Dr. Olson's blog, The IT Professor, at http://theitprofessor.blogspot.com/.